Hexensuelze/duke3d_hrp/hrp_readme.txt

 Atomic (v1.5) CD-ROM.
 You can also play with the shareware version available over at http://www.3drealms.com/downloads.html .

-Here's what the Duke3D HRP has to offer:
+What the Duke Nukem 3D HRP has to offer:
    - EDuke32 port for Duke Nukem 3D (by TerminX and Plagman, based on JFDuke3D by Jonathon "JonoF" Fowler).
 Supports older Polymost renderer as well as the more advanced Polymer renderer (with advanced effects like